hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_abstract_wallpaper_inspired_by_the_shapes_and_col_464bdc24-0ef8-4b56-9cd3-de0365bc9b2a-0_2.content.md

 ## References

-Want to learn more about the fascinating world of quantum physics?
+Want to learn more about the Fas<wbr>ci<wbr>na<wbr>ting world of quantum physics?
 Check out these resources:

 - [Quantum Physics for Beginners](#)
 - [The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory](#)